operator-framework/operator-sdk/website/content/en/docs/olm-integration/tutorial-bundle.md

 INFO[0040] OLM has successfully installed "memcached-operator.v0.0.1"
 ```

 **Note:** If the bundle that is being installed has dependencies, the `--index-image` flag allows adding a bundle to a catalog that contains that bundle's dependencies.

+**Note:** Version `v1.22.0` and later of the `operator-sdk` use the new file-based catalog (FBC) bundle format by default.
+Earlier releases use the deprecated SQLite bundle format.
+If you use an earlier version of the Operator SDK, you must update to a newer version or specify the index image by adding the `--index-image=quay.io/operator-framework/opm:v1.23.0` flag.
+For more information about this known issue, see the [FAQ][run-bundle-fbc-sqlite-faq].
 <!-- TODO(jmccormick2001): add `scorecard` usage here -->

 ### Upgrading a bundle to a newer version